balancer/balancer-api/README.md

 - A DynamoDB database that hold Balancer pool information with tokens and current balances.
 - A Lambda that fetches the latest data from the graph / infura and updates the database.
 - An API Gateway server and set of lambdas that handle user requests.
+- An AppSync GraphQL endpoint for loading decorated pools.

 ## Disclaimers

 This software is in Alpha and may have breaking changes at any time.
-There is little security implemented on the Lambda functions so anyone can call them.
+There is little security implemented on the Lambda functions or GraphQL interface so anyone can call them.

 ## Requirements